 MOVING TO SALT SPRING ISLAND?

-Thinking of moving to our little hideaway of paradise?
+Thinking of moving to our little island paradise?
 Looking for that perfect retreat to get away from the hustle and bustle of city life?
 Whether you’re an artist seeking inspiration, a naturalist searching for a tranquil landscape or a family looking for a fun and vibrant community, Salt Spring has everything that one needs.
-Scroll down to learn more about our way of life, information about life here and how join us here!
-Feel free to explore the rest of our website as well as the Chamber of Commerce site for more details.
+Scroll down to learn more about our community, find information about island living and how to join us here!
+Learn more by exploring the rest of our website as well as the Chamber of Commerce site for more details.

 Salt Spring Island is set in the perfect location on one of the most beautiful coasts in the world.
 Everything about the scenic west coast is featured here: lakes, mountains, beaches, the striking Pacific Ocean and much more.
 With a moderate climate that provides Islanders with warm summers and mild winters, Salt Spring provides a comfortable living environment for all.